RAGE-toolkit/RAGE-workshop-2024/day5/day5_GLUE_MADDOG.md

 Type `sh assignment.sh`

+It will ask you if you've pulled the repository.
+Type `Y` and press enter.

 When prompted, enter the name of the folder you just made.

 The sequences are now being assigned!
 When this is complete, you'll find a file called (FOLDER_NAME)_assignment.csv in the folder you made.
 Open this!